-Berkeley College recently took a major step toward equality on campus by adding laser hair removal to the school’s medical coverage plan for transgender students.
+Berkeley College is one campus that is working to make non-binary students feel included by adding laser hair removal to the school’s medical coverage plan for transgender students.

 The school’s health coverage already includes hormone therapy, gender reassignment surgery, breast implants for those transitioning to a woman, top surgery for those transitioning to a man, some travel expenses to receive these surgeries and more.
 For many transgender people, appearing on the outside as the gender they feel on the inside is essential, and Berkeley College is seeing to it that this is not only possible for students, but affordable.

 Often a large problem for men transitioning to women, body hair can continue to cause insecurities long after transitioning has begun.
 The biggest problem areas tend to be the face and the chest, as hair growth in those areas can be embarrassing and significantly slow down the transition process.
 For those who take anti-androgens, body hair seems to gradually thin out; however, just taking hormones or taking nothing at all will leave the hair fully in tact.
 While results are different for each individual, some can go years without much reduction in body hair.

 For those who don’t seek out permanent hair removal solutions, the result is often heavy irritation and razor bumps caused by shaving or waxing constantly.
 To avoid this, start researching laser hair removal clinics and schedule an appointment as soon as possible.